ITPNYU/clock-club/readme.md

 A collection of books and articles on clocks and time

 ### Information
-[From Sundials to Atomic Clocks](http://www.nist.gov/pml/general/upload/1796.pdf) is a government publication with a lot of interesting information on the history of timekeeping.

 [ClickSpring](https://www.youtube.com/channel/UCworsKCR-Sx6R6-BnIjS2MA) is making precision clocks in a small workshop.